What You Need to Know About Hypoallergenic Cats

 The oriental shorthair is another potentially good option for allergy sufferers.
 These cats have easy-to-maintain coats, they don’t’ shed a lot, and they don’t have too much of the Fel-D1 protein.
 The cats tend to be outgoing and somewhat talkative.
 Because they are social, they are going to need to have a bit of exercise to stay happy and occupied.

 Siberian cats also tend to be on the furrier site.
 They are large cats and have a triple coat.
 It’s easy to maintain with some brushing each week.
 These cats are going to shed a bit more than the Balinese, but they are also thought to have less Fel-D1.
-These cats are smart, and they tend to be good with kids and other pets, as well as people who come to visit.
+These cats are smart, with variety colors and they tend to be good with kids and other pets, as well as people who come to visit.

 If you want to have an interesting-looking cat that is energetic and fun, look no further than the Devon Rex or the Cornish Rex.
 These cats have short hair that’s easy to groom, and they don’t shed too much.
 They are great for people who have allergies, and you’ll love how curious these cats can be.

 You will find that Devon Rexes are friendly and have the potential to be mischievous.
 A lot of the Cornish Rexes will love spending time with their owners because they like to have quite a bit of attention.

 Javanese cats are sometimes considered an offshoot of the Balinese.
 They originally came from a mix of a Colorpoint Shorthair and a Balinese.
 They are vocal cats, and they tend to be athletic and curious.
 They also have short hair and no undercoat and tend not to give allergy sufferers quite as much trouble as other breeds.